 Last week my sister went to see a psychic called Jo, and she phoned me after to tell me everything.
 The accuracy was unreal and sent shivers down my spine.
 The lady had known family secrets that literally no-one else knew but us.
 I knew I had to book her for my own reading.
-If I was going to have a psychic reading at least once in my life, it had to be with this woman.
+If I was going to have a psychic reading, it had to be with Jo.

 Jo told me she’d always been able to see spirits, but people told her she was mentally ill.
 It was only in her late twenties when she began to have premonitions and visions that she decided it was time to pay attention to the spirit world and start connecting with it.
 She embraced it and now, in her forties, her connection with the spirit world is stronger than ever.